Keyword

 -

 Keywords: Enter the keywords that will trigger an automated response for this interaction.
-You can add one or more keywords to a given interaction, as several keywords associated with a given interaction will allow you to determine from which element in your campaign are arriving more or less interactions.
+You add one or more keywords to an interaction.
+Multiple keywords per interaction help you determine which elements receive more engagement.

-Try to keep the keywords short, simple, and relevant to your campaign.
-For example, a keyword campaign for a free trial of your service could use the keyword TRIAL.
-Avoid the use of special characters such as !, @, #, and $, which could confuse at the moment of entering them.
+You keep keywords short, simple, and relevant to your automation.
+For example, a keyword automation for a free trial of your service could use the keyword TRIAL.
+Special characters such as !, @, #, and $ cause confusion during entry and are not recommended.

-A keyword and its corresponding platform engagement entity are unique.
-For example, say the 12345 shortcode is being used in a campaign with the keyword "TRIAL".
-Creating a different campaign with the shortcode 12345 and the "TRIAL" keyword would create a conflict with the existing campaign.
+NOTEA keyword and its corresponding platform engagement entity are unique.
+For example, say the 12345 shortcode is being used in a automation with the keyword "TRIAL".
+Creating a different automation with the shortcode 12345 and the "TRIAL" keyword would create a conflict with the existing automation.
 Hence, this condition is not allowed.

 You can have up to 30 keywords, and each keyword accepts up to 29 characters.
 To keep track of the number of keywords in use, at the bottom right corner of the Keywords section is a keyword counter.

-The Message section will be aligned with the channel type used in the campaign, SMS, RCS, or WhatsApp, and with the features allowed in each of them.
+The Message section will be aligned with the channel type used in the automation, SMS, RCS, or WhatsApp, and with the features allowed in each of them.

 -